 If you would like to tag friends in a Facebook post or picture, do it after some seriously deep consideration and think about the relevancy of the matter.
 At times, even your closest friends and family get annoyed with endless tagging.
 Ask them, they will tell you.

-So that's all i have for you now.
+That's all i have for you now.
 I could give you more but then imagine how long this post would be?!
 I hope these few tips help you and make you realise social media is a great place if you are responsible.
 If you have any more tips for us please feel free to mention them below in the comments section.
-Be blessed and take care!
+Be safe and take care!!

 P.S Don't forget to tweet me!
 Let's engage!